Canadian actor Taylor Kitsch stopped in Canada House after a stop to promote Lone Survivor

 Kitsch is a friend of Team Canada and New York Rangers forward Rick Nash.

-“I did a film in New York City” said Kitsch ” and we just ran into each other.
+“I did a film in New York City,” said Kitsch ” and we just ran into each other.
 We’re just big fans of one another.
 Man, I grew up playing hockey.
-I played 20 years.
+I played for 20 years.
 As we all know, hockey is life up there.
 This is a dream come true, especially just to be in Russia.
 Pretty incredible”.

-Few days ago, in Moscow, where he promoted his latest film Lone Survivor, was given to him a statuette of a hockey player and Kitsch took several photos around the city proud of that gratitude.
+A few days ago, in Moscow, where he promoted his latest film Lone Survivor, was given to him a statuette of a hockey player and Kitsch took several photos around the city proud of that gratitude.